 When early humans migrated to Europe from Africa, many of them died from rickets (bone decomposition caused by low vitamin D absorption) because of the significantly reduced sun exposure.
 That’s how some of us evolved to have naturally light skin with less melanin, which absorbed vitamin D more quickly as we made our homes away from the equator (and burned more quickly, too).

 How Much Sunlight Do I Need Each Day?

 The goal of sun exposure is to stay in the sunlight long enough for your skin to create enough vitamin D, but not so long that your skin becomes damaged by UV rays.
 Sun exposure is like everything else (including water!): too much will hurt you, and not enough will hurt you, too.

-Skin scientists calls this healthy range of sunlight your Minimal Erythemal Dose (MED, or the amount of sun you can safely take in before damage will happen).
-And your MED2 depends on your geographical location, skin type (how much of that melanin you’ve got) and the time of year (in winter, you can safely spend more time in the sunlight).
+Skin scientists call this healthy range of sunlight your Minimal Erythemal Dose (MED, or the amount of sun you can safely take in before damage will happen).
+And your MED2 depends on your geographical location, skin type (how much of that melanin you’ve got), and the time of year (in winter, you can safely spend more time in the sunlight).

 [Related: How To Beat Winter Blues]

 While you don’t need to stay in the sun for your full MED each day to absorb enough vitamin D (somewhere in the middle is a good rule of thumb), you should keep the following numbers in mind as a guide for when to seek shade, go indoors, put on clothes, or apply a natural sunscreen.